Jump to:

 1. Dijon, ACV & Aromatics

 Especially good for pork steaks, all types of pork chops and pork loin roast.
-Apple cider vinegar is very mild so the addition of Dijon does not tip the acid-fat balance but adds flavor and acts as an emulsifier.
-Full list of ingredients and instructions in the Recipe Card below.
+Apple cider vinegar is very mild so the addition of Dijon mustard does not tip the acid-fat balance but adds flavor and acts as an emulsifier.
+To whisk this one consult the full list of ingredients and instructions in the Recipe Card below.

 2. Cuban Mojo